 College is an exciting time for many students, but it can also be overwhelming.
-Many students feel signs of depression, anxiety, or other mental health complications.
-According to a study from the University of Minnesota – Twin Cities, 42.2 percent of students surveyed had reported a diagnosis of at least one mental health condition in their lifetime.
+Many students feel signs of depression, anxiety, or other mental health concerns.
+According to a study from the University of Minnesota Twin Cities, 42.2 percent of students surveyed had reported a diagnosis of at least one mental health condition in their lifetime.
 If you believe you’re experiencing depression or anxiety, it’s best to see a therapist.
 Many colleges have therapists on staff or resources that can help you connect with the right professional.
 It’s also helpful to confide in a close friend or family member and tell them what you are experiencing.

 50. Volunteer Your Time

 The quickest way to feel happy and good about yourself is to give back to others.
-Find a cause you believe in, and donate your time to helping others.
+Find a cause you believe in and donate your time.
 The positivity you feel from volunteering will improve all areas of your life and foster a sense of purpose.

 51. Set Personal Goals

-You likely have a general idea of what it is you want to achieve in school and in your personal life.
+You likely have a general idea of what it is you want to achieve in school and your personal life.
 Make these goals as specific as possible.
 Write them down and look at them daily.
 This will help keep you on track when things get challenging.
 When you go through hardships, return to your list of accomplished goals and remind yourself that you have overcome obstacles before.

 52. Embrace Change